brather1ng/RePoE/docs/mods.md

 The file is an object where each key is a mod id that has its description object as value.
 That description object has the following fields:

+- `adds_tags`: Tags that are added to an item if it has this mod.
+These are taken into consideration when spawning other mods, see `spawns_on`.
 - `buff`: The stats of this mod may be applied to allies or enemies around the mod carrier.
 If they are, this field contains the buff id (resolved in `Buffs.dat`) and the range the buff is applied.
 If the range is 0 and the buff is applied to